Let $n$, $x$, $y$ and $z$ be positive integers. Fermat's Last Theorem states that there are no solutions of the following equations for $n≧3$.

 $$b^n=(x+y)^{n-1}c$$

-holds. $a=1$ holds since $ac=1$ holds.
-By the equations (1) and (2), $x^n+y^n=x+y$ holds. $x=1$ and $y=1$ are the positive solutions when $n≧3$ holds.
-Then $z$ is not an integer since $z^n=2$ holds.
+holds.
+Thus, $a=1$ holds since $ac=1$ holds.
+By the equations (1) and (2), $x^n+y^n=x+y$ holds.
+The positive solutions are $x=1$ and $y=1$ when $n≧3$ holds.
+Then, $z$ is not an integer since $z^n=2$ holds.

 ⅱ.
 When $z^n/a$ is not a multiple of $z$